frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

 - Swift bindings support RPC and have been moved to Swift 5.0, thanks to [John Coates][]' awesome contribution.

+### Changes in 12.6.10

+- Enumeration of memory ranges is now reliable on all platforms.
+There was a long-standing bug when a removal ends up splitting an existing range.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90